thepyguide/thepyguide.github.io/docs/fundamentals/variables-and-data-types.md

     <class 'bool'>
     ```

+!!! tip

+    Booleans are used in [logical expressions](../control-structures/logical-operations.md) and
+    [conditionals](../control-structures/conditionals.md).
+These topics are covered in later
+    sections.

 ### Converting data types
 In programming, it is important to ensure that each data is in its appropriate
 data type.
 This is done to ensure that proper operations can be performed on the data.